 Across New York State, the 2017 pregnancy rate was 12.2 per 1,000 teens age 15-17 and 42.8 per 1,000 teens age 18-19 .
 In New York State outside of NYC, the rates are 9.2 (for 15-17 year olds) and 33.7 (for 18-19 year olds), while in NYC the corresponding rates are 16.7 and 58.4 .
 The highest rate for the 18-19 year old age group across the state is in Jefferson County (108.3), followed by Schuyler County (89.8) and Montgomery County (83.5) .
 In New York State in 2017, there were 7,453 births to women age 15-19 .
 About half (56%) of pregnancies to New York State teens age 15-19 ended in abortion in 2013 .

 Sexually Transmitted Diseases (STDs) and HIVOf the roughly 20 million new STD infections reported every year, half are found among young people (ages 15-24), although this age group makes up only 25% of people who are sexually active .
 The most common STD is human papillomavirus, which is contracted at some point by nearly every sexually active person .
-In 2018, rates of chlamydia, gonorrhea, and primary and secondary syphilis continued their upward trend .
+In 2018, rates of chlamydia increased slightly, gonorrhea was stable, and primary and secondary syphilis increased considerably compared to 2017 rates .